ortiza5/modding-vivaldi/community/sharing.md

 ## Code headers

 Putting a comment at the top of your code helps people understand it, use it, and remember where it came from.
-Consider using this template:
+Consider using a header like this:

 ```Javascript OR CSS
 /**